 “This article was the most disgusting, condescending, apologist, victim-blaming piece of drivel I have ever read, and the author should take personal responsibility for the exclusionary Stone Age garbage that she has shared with us in her pathetic ignorance.”

-Actually, my “Stone Age garbage” was an acknowledgement of the potential ambiguity in some of these sexual situations.
+But my “Stone Age garbage” was an attempt to acknowledge the potential ambiguity in some of these sexual situations.
 When we fail to recognize this potential for ambiguity, we lose sight of the bigger picture: Why is college sex that falls short of “assault” nonetheless so unbelievably dysfunctional?
 Why are women’s bodies still such a battle zone on 21st century campuses?
 Why aren’t we addressing the risk factors that create sexual misconduct at college (including rape) in the first place?

 I’ve written publicly about women’s issues on many occasions and I just need to put that ‘out there.’
 You can read some of my published work about women here.
 But my street cred on women’s issues doesn’t stop me from seeing that there can be a grey zone when it comes to sex.